About Weekly Classes

 Half-hour meditation classes begin with a simple breathing meditation, followed by a relaxing 15-20 minute guided meditation.

-Tea and snacks are available before and after the classes upstairs in the lounge area.
-Often students stay after class to ask questions, engage in conversation with other class members and the teacher, or to browse the bookstore.
+When we are open for live teachings again, students will often stay after class to ask questions, engage in conversation with other class members and the teacher, or to browse the bookstore.

-Do I have to be a Buddhist to benefit from meditation?
+Do I have to be a Buddhist to attend classes?

-No, anyone can learn basic meditation techniques and experience the benefits.
-Buddhists respect all people and are happy to help anyone regardless of whether they subscribe to another faith, or to none whatsoever.
+No!
+Everyone is welcome to attend our teachings, meditation classes, and special events.
+Anyone can learn basic meditation techniques and experience the benefits.
+We have respect for everyone and are happy to help anyone regardless of religion, race, gender, or sexual orientation.

 Why should I meditate?